 The main work on the interior mosaics was apparently complete by the late 13th century.

 A fire in 1419 caused serious damage and the Venetians had apparently lost their capacity for the reparative work required.
 They turned to the Signoria of Florence for help, sending the famous artist Paolo Uccello.

 Initially the restorations tried to retain the medieval compositions and replicate a medieval style, but from 1509 the policy changed and further work was in contemporary styles.

 From the 1520’s onward, a series of Venetian painters were able to get commissions for the replacement of undamaged areas in what was considered to be superior modern style.
 However, from 1610, a number of conservation-minded decrees attempted to restrain the process.

 As mentioned above, restorations and replacements were often necessary thereafter, or done even when not necessary and great painters such as Paolo Uccello, Andrea del Castagno, Paolo Veronese, Jacopo Tintoretto and his son Domenico ; were among those who produced the designs for the mosaicists.

-Titian and the Padovanino prepared the cartoons for the sacristy, built in the late 15th century.
-Other mosaics decorate the Baptistery, the Mascoli Chapel, St Isidor Chapel and the Zen Chapel.
+Titian and the Padovanino, prepared the cartoons for the sacristy, built in the late 15th century.
+Other mosaics decorate the Baptistery, the Mascoli, St Isidor and the Zen Chapels.